Xavier Grimble: Pittsburgh Steelers

 On January 18, 2016, the Pittsburgh Steelers signed Grimble to a one-year, $450,000 future/reserve contract.

 He entered the Steelers training camp competing for the backup tight end position with David Johnson and Paul Lang.
 Grimble was named the Steelers' third tight end on their depth chart to begin the season, behind veterans Jesse James and David Johnson.

-He made his professional regular season debut in the Steelers' season-opening 38-16 victory over the Washington Redskins.
+He made his professional regular season debut in the Steelers' season-opening 38–16 victory over the Washington Redskins.
 The following game, he made his first career catch and caught his first career touchdown reception on a 20-yard pass from Ben Roethlisberger in the 24–16 victory over the Cincinnati Bengals.
-In Week 3, he earned his first official career start during a 3-34 loss to the Philadelphia Eagles.
-On December 25, 2016, Grimble caught his first career touchdown on a twenty-yard pass from quarterback Ben Roethlisberger on the opening drive of a 31-27 last-minute comeback victory over the Baltimore Ravens.
+In Week 3, he earned his first official career start during a 3–34 loss to the Philadelphia Eagles.

 On February 8, 2017, Grimble signed a one-year deal to remain with the Steelers.
 Throughout training camp, Grimble competed with David Johnson and rookie Jake McGee for the backup tight end position.
 Although he showed more capability than both players, the Steelers traded for his former 49ers teammate Vance McDonald, making him the third tight end on their depth chart to begin the regular season.
 In the 2017 season, he appeared in 15 games and recorded five receptions for 32 receiving yards and one receiving touchdown.

 In the 2018 season, Grimble appeared in all 16 games, of which he started two.
 He recorded six receptions for 86 receiving yards.

 On March 5, 2019, the Steelers placed an original round tender on Grimble.
 He was placed on injured reserve on September 25, 2019, with a calf injury.
 He was released from injured reserve with an injury settlement on October 4, 2019.
 In the 2019 season, he had appeared in three games and had a single three-yard reception.